Error Handling

 Validate file size and format before upload to avoid rejected requests.

-Before Uploading Documents:
+Before Uploading Documents for Parsing:

-• Check file size is under 50 MB
+• Check file size is under 200 MB

 • Verify file extension matches actual format